Which property of water allows it to dissolve a wide variety of s... | Channels for Pearson+

 1

-Understand the concept of 'universal solvent': Water is called the universal solvent because it can dissolve many substances.
-This property is crucial for biological processes, such as nutrient transport and cellular reactions.

-Examine the structure of a water molecule: Water (H₂O) is a polar molecule, meaning it has a partial positive charge on the hydrogen atoms and a partial negative charge on the oxygen atom.
-This polarity is key to its solvent properties.
+Understand the concept of water's polarity: Water molecules have a partial positive charge on the hydrogen atoms and a partial negative charge on the oxygen atom due to the unequal sharing of electrons in the covalent bonds.
+This makes water a polar molecule.

-Learn about hydrogen bonding: Water molecules can form hydrogen bonds with other polar molecules or ions.
-These bonds allow water to surround and interact with solutes, breaking them apart and dissolving them.

-Evaluate the options provided: The correct answer should relate to water's polarity and hydrogen bonding ability, as these are the primary reasons for its effectiveness as a solvent.
-Other properties like high boiling point, low density as a solid, and high specific heat capacity are important but not directly related to its role as a universal solvent.
+Learn how polarity contributes to dissolving substances: The polar nature of water allows it to interact with other polar molecules and ions.
+The positive and negative ends of the water molecule can surround and stabilize charged particles or polar molecules, effectively separating them.

+Compare the given options: Evaluate each option based on your understanding of water's properties.
+For example, water's low surface tension is related to its cohesive properties, not its ability to dissolve substances.
+Similarly, its high boiling point is a thermal property, and its ability to form covalent bonds is not relevant to dissolving substances.

 Watch next